Kidney Transplant Program

 Proper balance is necessary for other systems in the body to work well.
 An imbalance may affect various organ systems.

 The kidneys produce hormones that help regulate blood pressure to keep the heart beating normally.
-They stimulate the production of red blood cells, which deliver oxygen to and remove waste from all the cells in the body.
+They stimulate the production of red blood cells, which deliver oxygen to cells and take away waste products from all the cells in the body.

-Red blood cells grow in bone marrow.
-Since kidneys stimulate the production of red blood cells, kidneys also help bones stay healthy.
+Red blood cells grow in bone marrow, the soft center of bones.
+Kidneys stimulate the production of red blood cells, and thus kidneys help bones stay healthy.